InternationallyLate/InternationallyLate/README.md

 3. **Installing Node Dependencies**:

    - Install [nodejs](https://nodejs.org/en/) if you haven't already.
-   - Navigate to the `website/server` directory.
+   - Navigate to the `server` directory.
    - Install the dependencies with the following command:

       ```shell